Pros and cons of Broncos' Drew Lock and other QB possibilities

-DENVER — Broncos general manager George Paton has inherited a two-pronged problem.
+DENVER — Denver Broncos general manager George Paton has inherited a two-pronged problem.

 One, a roster that was only good enough to go 5-11 in 2020.
 Two, a quarterback position that seemingly everyone inside the organization – including players within the locker room – believes needs fixing.